next-exp/sw-docs/docs/source/hypathia.rst

 This procedure is identical to that performed by *Irene*.
 For more information read the sections :ref:`Baseline subtraction of SiPM waveforms`, :ref:`Waveform calibration` and :ref:`Peak finding and matching of PMT and SiPM signals` in the *Irene* documentation.

- ..
-[1] The sensor index is the index in the corresponding database table (DataPMT or DataSiPM).
-In the case of PMTs, it coincides with the sensor ID.
  .. [#] So far we haven't had the need to explore different SiPM sampling rates, but if this becomes a possibility  in the future it can always be included.
 If you would like to implement it, let us know!